tableaunoir/git-guide/README.md

 Whereever you want to work, open a terminal in the folder of your project.
 First, in order to get all the changes made by your colleagues, `run git pull`.
     Work locally as you are used to work.
 When you think that you made some progress that you want to stamp, run `git commit -a -m "I added a new section"`.
     When you want to share all your committed work with your colleagues, run `git push`.
+In `git` the commit and the push phases are distinct, otherwise it would have been too simple.

 For removing a file, simply remove it!
+That is may too complicated, they should have invented a special command for that, but no, this time, it is simple.
    For adding a file that you want git to keep track, run `git add miaou.txt` where `miaou.txt` is the file you want to add.

 ## Git pull

 Sometimes `git pull` is made difficult.
 Do you know why?
-Because `git` opens a `vi` interface! `vi` is a very super-easy intuitive text editor, and it is so obvious that quitting `vi` is by pressing Ctrl + XW (I think).
+Because `git` opens a `vi` interface! `vi` is a very super-easy intuitive text editor, and it is so obvious that quitting `vi` is by pressing Ctrl + XW (I think). `git` could have been coupled by default with another text editor, or could have embedded its own editor, but they preffered to choose the best super-easy intuitive text editor: `vi`.

 ## Conflicts